Emotions Are Complex and Difficult Things

 Using our own creative practice, we can release or dissolve any emotion.
-In this post we will delve into the Hows and Whys of how to dissolving negative emotions with a creative practice, and how this can benefit us as artists and as human beings.
+In this post we will delve into the Hows and Whys of how to dissolve negative emotions with a creative practice, and how this can benefit us as artists and as human beings.

 But first I want to mention that this is a complex subject and one that can be viewed in a lot of different ways.
 My background on the subject comes from a mostly Buddhist, spiritual perspective, but I also relate to a sort of practical, artist-minded approach to it.
 The ability to transform or dissolve negative emotions using a creative practice is, I believe, something every artist or creative-minded person can do.
 And it is an incredibly handy skill – beneficial to us in ways that are far reaching, and also somewhat hard to put into words.